 You might have evacuated all the dirt from the surface and poured enough material into supporting the pavement, but still, your asphalt doesn’t seem stable.
 Here, the problem may not be anything but the digging done for the base.

 If you don’t dig deep enough for all the layers to settle in properly, your pavement will always ask for repaving.
-Here, experts recommend digging 4 inches for standard traffic pavements and 6-10 inches for parking lots and driveways.
+Here, experts recommend digging 4 inches for standard traffic pavement and 6-10 inches for parking lots and driveways.

 3. Improper Installation of Bedding Sand